Coastal and Marine System Science Program

 - develop a skill set and research record such that they can secure employment in Universities, Federal Agencies, Private Companies or Non Governmental Organizations.

 The application deadline is February 1 to be considered for financial aid for fall semester.
 Admission to this program is limited to 5 to 10 students each fall.
 In rare cases a student can be considered for admission for the spring semester.
 Admission of most students for the fall semester allows the students to be part of a cohort enrolling together in a suite of required core courses.
 For a list of CMSS courses, please see the student handbook.
 If you have not already done so, please examine the Ph.D.
 Faculty List and identify potential mentors.
 A good fit between applicants and potential mentors is an important part of the decision process.
+Persons seeking admission to the CMSS Program should first contact the program faculty and identify a faculty member willing to serve as the graduate advisor.
+Applicants will not be admitted to the program without a graduate advisor.

 |Complete the TAMUCC Graduate School Application and submit the application fee.
 Online applications are preferred.
 Special instructions to help foreign applicants can be found here.|